 A similar technique called dry needling, in which a needle without medication is inserted into the trigger point, can be performed in a physical therapy office.

-Provocation diskography is a type of spine injection done only for diagnosis of pain.
-It does not have any pain relieving effect.
-In fact, the goal is to try to reproduce a person's exact or typical pain in order to identify the source of longstanding back pain that has not improved with comprehensive, conservative treatment.
+Provocation discography (also called discography or discogram) is a type of spine injection done only for diagnosis of pain.
+It does not have any pain-relieving effect.
+In fact, the goal is to try to reproduce a person's exact or typical pain to identify the source of longstanding back pain that has not improved with comprehensive, conservative treatment.
 This type of injection can severely aggravate the existing back pain.

-Diskography is performed much less commonly than the other types of spinal injections reviewed above.
+Discography is performed much less commonly than the other types of spinal injections reviewed above.
 It is often used only if surgical treatment of low back pain is being considered.
-The information gained from diskography can assist in planning the surgery.
+The information gained from discography can assist in planning the surgery.

-- Diskography involves stimulating and pressurizing an intervertebral disk by injecting a liquid into the jelly-like center (nucleus pulposus) of the disk.
+- Discography involves stimulating and pressurizing an intervertebral disk by injecting a liquid into the jelly-like center (nucleus pulposus) of the disk.